 At the beginning of the growing season, add a balanced fertilizer (10-10-10) around the base of the plant.
 Make sure you choose a controlled release variety.
 In midsummer, fertilize again with a balanced formula liquid fertilizer to encourage continual flower blooms.

 Be especially careful not to fertilize too much.
 Many growers don't realize they've made this mistake until it's too late because things will seem just fine at first.
 Using too much fertilizer will still cause the foliage to thrive, which will give the initial impression of a successful vine.
 Still, the excess fertilizer will negatively impact flowering down the line.
 Keep the soil pH between 6.1 and 7.8.

 Allow plants to become well established before pruning.
 Pruning Honeysuckle too early can either reduce the number of blooms the vine produces or kill the whole plant.
 Honeysuckle vines should be allowed to grow for two years before pruning.
 Prune lightly during the growing season to encourage new growth.
 With light pruning, only remove old and bloomed-out flowers.

 Older shoots on established plants should be removed during the spring to encourage later flowering.
-It's safe to cut the plant back 1/3 for a major pruning.
+It's safe to cut the plant back 1/3 for major pruning.
 Late February to March are the ideal times to prune most Honeysuckle vines.

 5. Mold from Poor Ventilation

 Honeysuckle vines are prone to powdery mildews and molds.
 To reduce the chance of these developing on the vine, make sure there is adequate air movement around your plants.
-Always plant in open air.
+Always plant in the open air.